 Figure 4.b shows the spatial diversity of the effectiveness of the Village Fund for reducing poverty based on the adaptive kernel bi-square model.
 The coefficient value of the Village Fund ranges from -0.003 to -0.012.
 Using the adaptive kernel bi-square model shows that the diversity of the effectiveness of the Village Fund is higher than the Gaussian fixed kernel model.
 The Village Fund in Agam Regency has no significant effect in reducing the number of poor people.
 Figure 4.b and Figure 5.a shows the minimal effect of the Village Fund to reduce poverty with a value of < 0.004.
-The coefficient value of the Village Fund was -0.004195, in 2016 -0.003970, in 2018 -0.003733, in 2019 -0.003662 and 2020 - 0003566.
+The coefficient value of the Village Fund has decreased from year to year; in 2015, the coefficient value of the Village Fund was -0.004195, in 2016 -0.003970, in 2018 -0.003733, in 2019 -0.003662 and 2020 -0003566.
 Figure 5.a shows that the number of poor people in Agam Regency continues to increase every year; this illustrates that the Village Fund has no significant effect in reducing poverty, although there is an increase in the allocation of the Village Fund.